Creating Proper Bug Reports

 -

-Format your log on the message in Markdown syntax to avoid a flood on the chat, you can see how to do it here.
+Format your log on the message in Markdown syntax to avoid a flood on the chat, you can see how to do it on the GitHub documentation.

 -